mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 <img src="02-network-data-formats_files/figure-html/unnamed-chunk-12-1.png" width="672" />

 In this case since most clusters are present at most sites, this creates a pretty busy network that may not be particularly useful.
 An alternative to this is to define some threshold (either in terms of raw count or proportion) to define an edge between a node of one class and another.
 We provide an example here and build a function that you could modify to do this for your own data.
 In this function you can set the proportion threshold that you would like to used to define an edge between two classes of nodes.
 If the proportion of that cluster at that site is greater than or equal to that threshold an edge will be present.
+In the example below the threshold is set at 0.25 meaning that we will define edges between nodes that share a common type that makes of at least a quarter of the assemblage of both sites.

 ```r